-The final report is worth 25% of the course grade.
-It should be 2500-3000 words (8-10 pages) plus appendices if appropriate.
+The final report should be 2500-3000 words (8-10 pages) plus appendices if appropriate.
 Evaluation is based on evident organization (that means sections with section headings), correct spelling, grammar and punctuation, completeness of the description of your research, your findings, and their significance or the "take home" point of your work.